mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 # AI Chatbot Application Powered by an LLM

-We will be using the [Falcon 40B LLM](https://falconllm.tii.ae/falcon.html) model to create a Chatbot application.
-Falcon 40B is a large language model that has been trained on 40 billion parameters and 1 trillion tokens.
+This chatbot application will be created using the [Falcon 7B LLM](https://falconllm.tii.ae/falcon.html) generative model.
+For this example it will run locally, but it can also run on a server.
+Falcon 7B is a large language model that has been trained on 7 billion parameters and 1.5 trillion tokens of a massive English web dataset [(RefinedWeb)][https://huggingface.co/datasets/tiiuae/falcon-refinedweb).
+It was built by the [Technology Innovation Institute](https://www.tii.ae/).

 #### Setting up the API Key

-Load your HuggingFace API key and relevant Python libraries
+To use the Falcon model locally, it is required to connect to it through a HuggingFace API key.
+So first we load our HuggingFace API key and relevant Python libraries.
+The key is stored locally in an .env file.

 ```python